buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 Don' \*\*t stuff the adventure with useless details, leave room for the creativity and imagination of the players. %, the details you provide should not only make sense but be necessary for the adventure.
 - If players tend to forget useful information given, try to exploit an NPC who has memory or invite them to take notes; there' \*\*s nothing wrong with being prepared.
 - The adventure is never static, nor is the world where the characters move.
-The world has the same importance if not more than the adventure itself.
+The world has the same importance as the adventure itself, if not more.
 Players' \*\* actions can trigger events at a global level.
 Always think about the consequences of gestures.
 - If you use NPCs don' \*\*t make them simple caricatures, make it so that the characters can become attached and consider the NPC one of the group on par with all the others.
 - Monsters don' \*\*t have to be stupid by force.
 Make them talk, reason, run away... they want to live too!
 - Remember the Law of Reward.
 Reward the audacious, reward those who push deeper into the caves.
 Reward those who survive.